Dost Meditation was founded by Matthew Ismail, a teacher of meditation and spiritual exploration.

 Matthew and Dost Meditation

 Mathew Ismail is nothing if not curious.
-He has four Masters Degrees - ranging from European Intellectual History to Islamic History.
-He lived abroad from 1999-2011, and is the author of books, papers and articles on a variety of topics.
-The unifying thread for all this work has been his search to uncover the joy of a deep self-knowledge and an inner peace.
+He has four Masters Degrees - ranging from Modern European Intellectual History to Islamic History.
+He lived in Dubai and Cairo from 1999-2011, and is the author of books, papers and articles on a variety of topics.
+The unifying thread for all this work has been his search to uncover the joy of a deep self-knowledge and inner peace.

 Matthew dove headlong into iRest Yoga Nidra Meditation once he discovered its method of deep relaxation and profound spiritual search. iRest is a unique meditation practice which both practitioners and teachers love and he has made it his passion to share it with others.

-He loves to write, travel, mountain bike and laugh with his two children.
-He also will, occasionally, watch an old 1940s Noir film...
+Matthew loves to write, travel, mountain bike and laugh with his two children.
+He will also, occasionally, watch a zombie apocalypse movie and have a beer and some Middle Eastern takeout food...

 Education and Professional Experience